 Screenshot of Emotet malicious process ("Icelandic Keyboard Layout") running in Task Manager:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Emotet virus.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of Verizon invoice virus.
 Download it by clicking the button below:

 - What is "Verizon Email Virus"?

 - STEP 1.
 Manual removal of Emotet malware.